cargomedia/pulsar-rest-api/README.md

 ## Authentication
 If API started with config that contained `auth` and `ssl` options then you will need to authenticate against this instance.

-### WebFlow.
+### Web client
 If you interact with API through the web interface then you will need to pass standard [Github Web Application Flow](https://developer.github.com/v3/oauth/#web-application-flow)
 Besides that you need to give permission to API also you need to be a member of Github organization that was defined in `auth.githubOrg` of config.
 If everything is ok then you will be able to interact with web interface of API.

-### Basic
+### Rest API
-If you use API through curl or something similar then you need to provide your Github basic token with every request.
+If you want access API directly, for example through the `curl` tool, then you need to provide your Github basic token with every request.
 If you don't have one then you can get it here https://github.com/settings/tokens/new.
 After that you can use API like this:
-`curl -u {put your Github token here without curly braces}:x-oauth-basic -k -X POST -d '{"action":"dummy:my_sleep"}' https://api.pulsar.local:8001/example/production`
+`curl -u {put your Github token here, remove curly braces}:x-oauth-basic -H "Content-Type: application/json" -k -X POST -d '{"action":"dummy:my_sleep"}' https://api.pulsar.local:8001/example/production`

 ### Websocket
 WebSocket authentication goes in pair with Web authentication.
 When socket client gets connected it needs to send authentication token as its first message.